demonico85/cleaving/docs/source/example.md

 1. Create a `step1` folder and enter it.
 Create the `out/`, `data/`, `restart/`, and `dump/` subfolders.
 Note that you can safely comment out the `dump` and `restart` lines of the input, since dump and restart files are not needed for the cleaving computation.
 In this case you don't need to create the `restart/` and `dump/` folders.

 2. Prepare the LAMMPS input file.
 Here we use `/examples/lj_S/bulk.in` file as a starting point.
-Copy it to the current folder and delete all the lines after the `f3` fix.
+Copy it to the current folder, delete all the lines after the `f3` fix and change the temperature to 0.1 `variable Tsyst equal 0.1`.

 3. Prepare the starting configuration.
 Here we copy the `/examples/lj_systems/fcc111-T01.lmp` data file to the current folder.
 The file contains the starting configuration, a Lennard-Jones fcc crystal oriented along the direction (111) at the (reduced) temperature of 0.1.
 Edit the `bulk.in` input file so that the correct data file is read (*i.e.* change the `read_data fcc111-T1.lmp` line to `read_data fcc111-T01.lmp`).